Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

 Gabe Vincent Insights vs. the Knicks

-- Vincent is averaging 5.1 three-point field goal attempts per game this season, which is 12.3% of his team's attempts from beyond the arc.

-- Vincent's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.
+- Vincent's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Conceding 113.1 points per contest, the Knicks are the 12th-ranked team in the league defensively.
+- Allowing 113.1 points per game, the Knicks are the 12th-ranked squad in the league defensively.

-- The Knicks are the seventh-ranked team in the NBA, giving up 42 rebounds per game.
+- Allowing 42 rebounds per contest, the Knicks are the seventh-ranked squad in the NBA.

-- Looking at assists, the Knicks are 13th in the league, giving up 25.1 per contest.
+- Giving up 25.1 assists per game, the Knicks are the 13th-ranked team in the NBA.

-- Conceding 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the NBA.
+- Looking at 3-pointers, the Knicks have given up 13 makes per game, 25th in the league.

 Gabe Vincent vs. the Knicks